AudreyKj/color-search-app/README.md

     <br />
 -   admin page that visualizes data about the the app's users (made with chart.js)
     <br />
--   login/ register (password hashed with bcrypt)
+-   login/ register (password hashed with bcrypt) or login with Google
     <br />
 -   create & update profile
     <br />